 The overspending you did during the holidays can now be felt in your credit card bills.
-My friend claims she can now see on her statement the deferred payment and installment purchases she did, and is now worried for her budget.
+My friend claims she can now see on her statement the deferred payment and installment purchases she did and is now worried about her budget.

 If you’re also struggling with paying off your credit card debts, then here are some quick tips that might help.

 What are these numbers?
 First, how much debt do you exactly have?
 Second, how much is the minimum amount due for each credit card you have.
 Third, how much is your actual take-home income.
 And lastly, how much are your necessary expenses each month.

 2. Stop incurring more debts.